replicante-io/playgrounds/stores/cratedb/README.md

-# CrateDD
+# CrateDB

 > Remember: Pods (nodes) can only access each others through the podman host,
-> accessible within pods with the `podman-host` DNS name.
+> accessible within pods with the `host.containers.internal` DNS name.

 ## Start a cluster

 CrateDB nodes enforce fairly large limits to run.
 Increaes the system limits to start nodes.
 Don't forget to lower them again on your development system.

 ```bash
 $ sysctl vm.max_map_count
 vm.max_map_count = 65530